-- 1) Login as dts.admin with your current password over an SSH connection or the serial terminal. - 2) On the CLI type expire_password followed by a space. - 3) Then type the user name for which the password shall be expired, such as dts.admin, dts.operator, dts.info or all. - 4) Then type enter.
+- 1) Login as dts.admin over an SSH connection or the serial terminal. - 2) On the CLI type modify\user --name dts.info --expire. - 3) Type the enter key to provoke a password change for dts.info during the next login.